Information We Collect and How We Use It

 Personal information we collect may be used by Armstrong to advertise or market our business, promotions, or services, keep and maintain accounts, and keep records of transactions.
 For instance, if you provide us with your email address, we may send you emails, which you may unsubscribe from, informing you about Armstrong products, programs, offers, and services.
 (See the Section titled “Choice” below for more information about how to change your email preferences.)

 Information You Post on our Site

-Our Site or mobile applications may provide you with opportunities to share free-form comments, product reviews, etc. Information you post on discussion boards on the Site (or via a mobile application) may appear in the public domain, such as through search engines or other publicly available platforms, and may be “crawled” or searched by third parties.
+Our Site and mobile application may provide you with opportunities to share information such as free-form comments or product reviews.
+Information you post on discussion boards on the Site or our mobile application may appear in the public domain, such as through search engines or other publicly available platforms, and may be “crawled” or searched by third parties.
 Do not post any information that you are not comfortable revealing to the public at large.

 Sweepstakes and Contests

 Armstrong will not sell, rent, disclose, or transfer your personal information to any third party except when one of the following conditions is true: